So Why Shortfills?

 Necessity is the mother of invention, so the saying goes.
 In this case, the invention is an eliquid approach known simply as shortfills, and the necessity… that came from the Tobacco Products Directive (TPD) way back in 2017.

 After the legislation changed, all nicotine products required submission to the MHRA, approval and testing.
 Vapers who were used to unlimited size bottles of eliquid had to get the same amount of eliquid but in 10ml bottles.

 The tanks got smaller too and some flavours disappeared altogether as eliquid retailers and manufacturers did the maths.
 Some flavours weren’t economically viable – they just weren’t selling well enough for manufacturers to justify the cost of analysis and submission.
 Plus there was the additional costs of creating the properly labelled boxes the new rules demanded...

-Zero-nicotine products don't require testing under the rules of the Tobacco Products Directive, so using this notion manufacturers created a zero-nicotine eliquid product to which you could add a MHRA compliant nicotine concentrate.
+Zero-nicotine products don't require testing under the rules of the Tobacco Products Directive, so using this notion, manufacturers created a zero-nicotine eliquid product to which you could add an MHRA compliant nicotine concentrate.
 It was all legal, the rules were preserved - just swerved slightly.

 The Simple Way to Get Your More of Your Favourite Eliquid

 Take a 60ml bottle that is filled short with just 50ml of eliquid.
 That leaves 10ml spare into which you add a 10ml pre-measured ‘shot’ of concentrated nicotine.

 The result is 60ml of your favourite flavour in one bottle, not 10ml times six bottles.